Skip to content

 More ways to plan

+Still deciding whether to go guided or self-guided?
+Our guided vs self-guided Israel guide covers which sites require a licensed Ministry of Tourism guide, the hybrid model most first-timers use, and a cost comparison.
 Prefer everything bundled?
 See multi-day tour packages.
 Building your own route?
 Use our itineraries and the 11 regions.
+Booking a private guide?
+See how to hire a licensed tour guide in Israel — Ministry of Tourism licences explained, daily rates and 5 questions to ask before you commit.
 And sort the practical bits — an eSIM, travel insurance and your airport transfer — before you fly.

 Frequently asked questions